zesk/build/docs/tools/documentation.md

 #### Arguments

 - `functionDefinitionFile` - Required.
 The file in which the function is defined.
-If you don\'t know, use `bashDocumentation_FindFunctionDefinitions` or `bashDocumentation_FindFunctionDefinition`.
+If you don't know, use `bashDocumentation_FindFunctionDefinitions` or `bashDocumentation_FindFunctionDefinition`.
 - `functionName` - Required.
 The function which actually defines our usage syntax.
 Documentation is extracted from this function, regardless.

 #### Examples